 ART.
 XX.
-A special regulation will determine all matters respecting the Journal, the Review, and the
+A special regulation will determine all matters respecting the Journal, the Review, and the council of co-editors.

 ART.
 XXI.
 The council of trustees is at present composed of Messrs.
 Edward Vansittart Neale and William Coningham, who have accepted the office.
 London, May 10, 1852.